Fa-ridah/BlazeX-Landingpage/README.md

-# 🎨 FARIDAH – UI/UX Design Showcase
+# BlaxeX – UI/UX Landing Page

-This project highlights a curated collection of **UI/UX design work** created by Faridah Ayelabegan using **Figma**.
+This project highlights a curated collection of **A Simple Landing Page design work** created by Faridah Ayelabegan using **Figma**.
 The designs reflect a deep understanding of layout hierarchy, visual balance, and user-centric interaction design.

 🔗 [👉 View the Figma Project](https://www.figma.com/design/bbDCDXwW0larlKK52fuyHJ/FARIDAH?t=R8GPoeNkGMctWSuw-1)